Josephasafg/Graph-Project/README.md

 3. dijkstra
 4. a_star

+Make sure you pick only one out of these four, otherwise you will receive an excpetion.

 Later you will need to choose on which building sizes you would like the algorithm to run.
 You have 3 options, all which include a range of sizes, in meters.
 1. LARGE (90, 100, 110, 120, 130, 140, 150, 160, 170, 180)
 2. MEDIUM (50, 60, 70, 80, 90)